-- The student has the opportunity to respond to the Complaint of misconduct, and where evidence and witnesses may be presented.
+- A hearing occurs where the student has the opportunity to respond to the Complaint of misconduct, and where evidence and witnesses may be presented.

-- The hearing body determines a finding of whether or not the student was responsible for the violation.
+- The hearing body makes a finding of whether or not the student was responsible for the violation.

-- The hearing body reviews the student’s prior conduct record to determine a sanction that they feel will best serve the needs of the student and the community.
+- The hearing body reviews the student’s prior conduct record and determines a sanction that is appropriate to the needs of the student and the CC community.

 - Findings of responsibility and sanction determinations are referred to the Associate Dean of Students, or their designee, who will issue the finding of responsibility and the sanction to the student in writing.

 Note: Just as students with disabilities may be eligible for accommodations in their classes and living environments, and other aspects of their educational experience at Colorado College, accommodations may be available for Student Conduct procedures as well.
 Students with disabilities requesting accommodations should contact the Office of Disability Services in the Learning Commons at Tutt Library, Room 152.
 You may also reach the office by calling (719)227-8285.

-Sanctions are the assigned consequences for a student or group of students who have been found responsible for violating college policy.
+Sanctions are the response of CC when a student is found to have violated a CC policy or standard.
 Multiple sanctions may be assigned for one violation.
-Sanctions of hall probation, disciplinary probation, or suspension may affect a student's opportunities and activities on and off campus including but not limited to hosting, room selection, and study abroad/courses taught off-campus.
-A student’s conduct history may be taken into consideration when sanctions are assigned by hearing officers.The following is a list of possible sanctions; however, college officials are not limited to the sanctions listed:
+Sanctions of housing restriction, disciplinary probation, or suspension may limit a student's opportunities and activities on and off campus including but not limited to hosting, room selection, and study abroad/courses taught off-campus.
+A student’s conduct history will be taken into consideration when sanctions are assigned.
+Sanctions that may be imposed include, but are not limited to, the following:

-- Conversation: a documented conversation that you have had with a college official.
+- Official Conversation: A documented conversation with a CC official.

-- Restitution: A monetary or service sanction required to pay for the cost of physical damage or any other cost incurred as a result of the student’s conduct.
+- Restitution: A monetary or service sanction required to pay for the cost of repairing or replacing physical damage or any other cost incurred as a result of the student’s conduct.

 - Fine: A monetary sanction issued in the form of a charge to a student account or a deduction from the Residential Life and Housing damage deposit.
 Fines are most commonly issued for violations of life safety policies or failure to follow college procedures.

-- Persona Non Gratis: A student is prohibited from entering a specific building on campus for a specific amount of time due to interference with the community.
+- Persona Non Gratis: Prohibiting entry into a specific building on campus for a specific amount of time due to interference with the community.

 Reprieve from Sanctions

-The college encourages bystander intervention and proactive action such as seeking medical assistance when a student's health and safety may be in jeopardy, including when the danger arises due to the abuse of alcohol.
-The college desires to acknowledge behaviors that demonstrate care and concern for the members of our community.
-Accordingly, the college reserves the right to provide a reprieve from discipline to a student or group of students who exhibit responsible, proactive behavior in an effort to ensure their own or another student’s health and safety during an incident or situation that involves a violation of the college's policies relating to consumption of alcohol.
-Students involved in such circumstances should still expect to meet with college professionals to discuss the situation and any concerning behaviors.
-A reprieve from sanctions will only be granted by the college when the circumstances so warrant.
-Generally, the college will not grant reprieve if the conduct and behavior in question include acts of violence, vandalism, or result in harm to others.
+CC encourages bystander intervention and proactive action such as seeking medical assistance when a student's health and safety may be in jeopardy, including when the danger arises due to the abuse of alcohol.
+CC desires to acknowledge behaviors that demonstrate care and concern for the members of our community.
+Accordingly, CC reserves the right to provide a reprieve from discipline to a student or group of students who exhibit responsible, proactive behavior in an effort to ensure their own or another student’s health and safety during an incident or situation that involves a violation of CC’s policies relating to consumption of alcohol.
+Students involved in such circumstances should still expect to meet with CC professionals to discuss the situation and any concerning behaviors.
+A reprieve from sanctions will only be granted by CC when the circumstances so warrant.
+Generally, CC will not grant reprieve if the conduct and behavior in question include acts of violence, vandalism, or result in harm to others.

-- Parental Notification: At the discretion of the vice president for student life/dean of students or his or her designee, and in accordance with either or both FERPA or HIPPA, if applicable, the college will make contact with a student’s parent/legal guardian to inform them of the finding of responsibility and any sanction(s) in cases that so warrant, including cases involving alcohol or drugs or where the student’s well-being was significantly endangered.
-(Note: Judicial authorities may provide parents who claim a Colorado College student as a financial dependent—according to I.R.S. guidelines—with information pertaining to the student’s education at Colorado College.)
-For more information, see the Parental Notification statement in the Philosophy section of the Student Code of Conduct.
+At the discretion of the Vice President for Student Life/Dean of Students, or their designee, and in accordance with either or both FERPA or HIPAA, if applicable, CC will make contact with a student’s parent/legal guardian to inform them of the finding of responsibility and any sanctions in cases that so warrant, including but not limited to cases involving alcohol or drugs or where the student’s well-being was significantly endangered.
+(Note: CC may provide parents who claim a CC student as a financial dependent—according to I.R.S. guidelines—with information pertaining to the student’s education at CC.)
+For more detailed information on Parental Notification, see the Parental Notification section of the Student Code of Conduct.

-Colorado College reserves the right to suspend or dismiss any student whose conduct is regarded as being in conflict with the best interests of the college or in violation of its Student Code of Conduct.
+CC reserves the right to suspend or dismiss any student whose conduct is regarded as being in conflict with the best interests of CC or in violation of its Student Code of Conduct.